 - Use SEMrush to find related websites.
 I use

 SEMrusha lot to find websites to buy.
-You can enter any URL and then look at their competition to find dozens of similar websites in the same niche – many of them great examples of websites for possible purchase.
+You can enter any URL and then look at their competition to find dozens of similar websites in the same niche – many of them are great examples of websites for possible purchase.

 - Add all of the website names to BuzzStream.
 Buzzstream is an email marketing outreach tool and is usually used to try and get backlinks for your website.
 I use it to outreach owners of websites.
 The software finds email addresses and contact forms for the sites and allows you to sync your email address so that you can create outreach emails to try and reach them.